01772 743531

 How has the Sports Premium Funding been spent so far at Kingsfold?

 One of our main aims for P.E. is to offer the children as wide a variety of sporting activities as possible.
 By making the lessons diverse and varied, we can better target the pupils who perhaps look on P.E. less favourably.
 We have therefore ensured that every child and teacher has had access to professional development in PE each year.
-We view high quality teaching of PE as being just as important as high quality teaching in maths and literacy.
+We view high-quality teaching of PE as being just as important as high-quality teaching in maths and literacy.
 We develop our teachers to deliver PE with confidence and to improve their skills in a wide range of sports through sourcing specific training.
-We hire a wide range of specialist sports coaches each year to develop our provision of curriculum PE, extra-curricular activities, intra and inter competition and to help with staff training and team teaching across both key stages.
+We hire a wide range of specialist sports coaches each year to develop our provision of curriculum PE, extra-curricular activities, intra and inter-competition and to help with staff training and team teaching across both key stages.
 This obviously also benefits the children being taught as they get to try out plenty of new sports and also opens them up to local club links, meaning that any children showing talent can express themselves out of school time.
 We pay for external coaches from the South Ribble School Sports Partnership to come in and teach the children certain sports and physical activities.
-In addition, we also pay for some of these coaches to run after school sports clubs, which again adds another element as these are free to attend for the children.
+In addition, we also pay for some of these coaches to run after-school sports clubs, which again adds another element as these are free to attend for the children.
+These clubs run in addition to ones offered by our own teaching staff.
 Bringing in qualified external coaches is highly beneficial to all involved, the children get to experience lots of different sports which they may otherwise not get a chance to try and it also supports the professional development of the staff.
-Examples of fresh coaching include School of Military, Yoga and Mindfulness and KS1 Orienteering.
+Coaching is chosen to link to our annual staff skills audit.
+Examples of unique coaching over recent years include The School of Military, Yoga and Mindfulness and OAA.

-Each year we also participate in the ‘Dance from the Heart’ scheme, run by South Ribble Council.
-Our dance leaders learn an eight minute dance routine and then teach the routine to the rest of the school.
-After practicing, the Dance from the Heart team – along with the mayor of South Ribble – come into school and film the whole school performing the dance outside on the playground.
+Each year we also participate in the ‘Dance from the Heart’ scheme, organised by South Ribble Council.
+Our dance leaders learn an eight-minute dance routine and then teach the routine to the rest of the school.
+After practising, the Dance from the Heart team – along with the mayor of South Ribble – come into school and film the whole school performing the dance outside on the playground.
 Over the last few years, we have been treated to a show from ‘BoogieStorm’ dance troupe from Britain’s Got Talent, a juggling circus act (inspired by ‘The Greatest Showman’ movie) and a stunt BMX show!
-Another recent theme was 'Space' to commemorate the Moon landings.
-This was a unique opportunity for our KS2 leader pupils who were selected to learn the space-themed dance, as it gave them the chance to demonstrate their coaching skills to the rest of the school.
+Another recent theme was 'Space' to commemorate the Moon landings and 100 Years of Disney!
+This was a unique opportunity for our KS2 leader pupils who were selected to learn the Disney-themed dance, as it gave them the chance to demonstrate their coaching skills to the rest of the school.
 Every single one of them thrived in this position and they grew in confidence due to their role having responsibility.
 Also, as a lot of the dance moves were sport related boys and girls took part equally.
 Once again, the scheme had a really positive effect on everyone involved, not only physically but also mentally.

 Clubs:

 We have evidence that our hard work with increasing the number and variety of sports clubs is paying off and is having a real impact.
-After gauging opinions of parents and, most importantly, the pupils themselves we always aim to expand our already varied range of after school sports clubs.
+After gauging the opinions of parents and, most importantly, the pupils themselves we always aim to expand our already varied range of after-school sports clubs.
 Recent additions have been fencing, archery, kurling, boxing, table tennis, cheerleading and volleyball.
 Our participation numbers have risen steadily over the last few years.
 From recent feedback, it was identified that Key Stage 1 didn’t have as many options as KS2 when it came to sports clubs.
-As a result, we have provided after school clubs in KS1 multi-skills, football, volleyball, netball, fitness, dance, gymnastics and crazy golf (to name but a few).
+As a result, we have provided after-school clubs in KS1 multi-skills, football, volleyball, netball, fitness, dance, gymnastics and crazy golf (to name but a few).
 We have also engaged the local residents from the sheltered accommodation and provided fun competitions in Tri-Golf and Kurling.
+The final half-term (Summer 2) is always spent talking to children who have opted out of clubs so far that academic year and trying to target them with sports they tell us would be of interest to them.
+This has helped boost our participation data further over the last 12 months.

 KS1: